Madagascar profile

 A chronology of key events

-1880s-1905 - France consolidates its hold over Madagascar in the face of local resistance.
+1880s-1905 - Colonial France consolidates its hold over Madagascar in the face of local resistance.

 1910-20 - Growth of nationalism fuelled by discontent over French rule.